stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 #### `regex`

-The `regex` property allows a string to be tested against a regular expression.
+The `regex` property allows a string to be validated against a regular expression.
 Unlike the Zod `.regex()` property, this accepts a string that is passed to the `RegExp` constructor at runtime.

 ### `t.DateSchema<Props>`